 Criminal complaint to the police; reimbursement

 You can file a report if you believe a crime has been committed.
-Online reporting is possible for online auction fraud and certain crimes involving bicycles or motor vehicles, among others.
+Filing a report online is possible, among other things, for online auction fraud and certain crimes related to bicycles or motor vehicles.

-A criminal complaint is the notification of facts to the competent law enforcement authorities which, in the opinion of the person making the report, could constitute a criminal offence.
+A criminal complaint is the notification of facts to the responsible law enforcement authorities which, in the opinion of the person making the report, could constitute a criminal offense.

-Filing a report of a suspected criminal offence (e.g. theft or bodily injury, a form of cybercrime or other offences) triggers a police investigation.
+Filing a report of a suspected criminal offense (e.g., theft or bodily injury, a form of cybercrime or other offenses) triggers a police investigation.
 In principle, a report cannot be withdrawn.

 Anyone is entitled to file a report, not just an injured party.
 Anonymous reports can only be made by non-personal means, as every witness is obliged to give his or her personal details.
 A report against unknown persons is admissible.
 It is also possible to report oneself.

-There is no legal obligation for private individuals to report crimes that have already been committed.
-Private individuals are only required by law to report the planning of certain offences listed in Section 138 of the Criminal Code.
+Private individuals are not obliged by law to report crimes that have already been committed.
+Private individuals are required by law to report only the planning of certain criminal acts listed in Section 138 of the Criminal Code.

 The criminal complaint can be filed with a police authority, a public prosecutor's office or a district court.
-Since investigations are usually carried out by the police, it is advisable to file a complaint there in order to speed up the investigation.
+Since the investigation is usually carried out by the police, it is advisable to file a complaint there in order to speed up the investigation.
 It can be made orally or in writing.
 The oral report will be recorded.

-The report is submitted by the police to the public prosecutor's office by means of an order.
-After the investigation has been completed, the public prosecutor's office decides whether charges will be brought against the accused or whether the proceedings will be discontinued.
-In the latter case, the complainant will receive a written decision informing him or her of any appeal possibilities.
+The complaint is submitted by the police to the public prosecutor's office.
+After the investigation has been completed, the public prosecutor's office decides whether charges will be brought against the accused or whether the case will be dropped.
+In the latter case, the complainant will receive a written notice informing him or her of any appeal possibilities.

 When you file a complaint, the police may ask for various information:

-- the personal details of the person making the complaint
+- Information on the personal details of the person filing the complaint

 - Description of the facts of the case